 The other option is to allow time for the tendon to heal naturally, resting it in a brace or plaster cast.
 This is called conservative treatment.
 If the tendon does not heal on its own, a surgical repair can then be done later.

 Traditionally, crutches were used to keep weight off the leg during the first few weeks of treatment.
-Now there is a trend towards early mobilisation.
-This involves fitting a plaster or brace which you can walk on.
+Now there is a trend towards using the leg normally early on (early mobilisation).
+This involves fitting a plaster cast or a brace which you can walk on.
 It is more convenient because you do not need to use crutches.

 Which treatment is best?